Josh Nichols: I don't know Drake, all this cheating makes me feel... dirty. Drake Parker: Well, take a bath when you get home.

 Embarrassing Cover Up: Driver's License gives a hilarious example after Drake pays for Josh's police ticket.

-Josh: Thanks, Drake for saving my butt.
+Josh: Thanks, Drake!
+You're really saving my butt!

 Engineered Heroics: Played straight, but then Subverted in the episode Who's Got Game?.
 Drake accidentally let it slip that Carly, a girl he was dating, was part of a competition between he and his brother to see who could date the most girls...only he actually liked her.
 One of his several attempts to show her that he's "honest" involves Craig and Eric to make it seem like he found one of their wallets and returned it to them.
 Carly clearly sees through this and walks off...and then one of the nerds come back and asks Drake if he stole his mom's credit card from the wallet.
 He did.